skrey/yellow-extensions/source/gallery/README.md

     [gallery photo-album/ - 150]
     [gallery photo-album/ simple 150]

-Configuring image captions in the text settings:
+Configuring image captions in the language settings:

     Language: en
     media/images/photo.jpg: This is an example image